efarrell01/java/README.md

 # java
-This contains java programs I have created.
+This contains java programs I have written.